aleshaleksey/fansys23/monsters-npcs/humanoids.md

 An arch-mage seldom means that one has learned all there is to learn about magic (although it can do!), but is more often a title given to the most skilled and influential mage in a kingdom or empire.
 The spell list presented here is an example, and many arch-mages will have learned additional spells through decades of intense study.

 Most arch-mages are loathe to engage in combat, unless ordered to do so by the lord of their kingdom, or unless it is necessary to fulfil some personal goal.
+The one notable exception is to duel other mages.
 They will generally prefer to send globally summoned spirits or underlings.
 In particular arch-mages are fond of golems.
-The one notable exception is to duel other mages.

-In combat an arch-mage will attempt to win the battle before it has begun by using magic, underlings and its familiar to gain the upper hand in situational awareness, perhaps even measuring the strength of its foes and softening them up using underlings or global magic over a period of days or weeks.
-Only then is it likely to engage in direct battle.
+In combat an arch-mage will attempt to win the battle before it has begun by using magic, underlings and its familiar to gain the upper hand in situational awareness.
+They will, when possible measure the strength of their foes by up using underlings or global magic over a period of days or weeks.
+This also serves to soften up their mark.
+Only then is an arch-mage likely to engage in direct battle.

 ___
 ## Elf